-What I am saying, is that if you want to shorten your learning curve, and avoid the mistakes that I, and so many others have made in their self-storage and real estate careers, then I invite you to join us on this amazing journey in the self-storage business.
+What I’m saying is that if you want to shorten your learning curve and avoid the mistakes that I and so many others have made during self storage investing their self-storage career – then I invite you to join us on this amazing journey in the self-storage business.

-Our mission is to supply the tools that can give EVERY real estate entrepreneur the ability to profit in the hottest form of all real estate and to create a community where thousands of self storage professionals from all over the world come together in support and celebration of each other’s success.
+is to supply the tools that can give the Self storage investors the ability to profit in the hottest form of all real estate and to create a community where thousands of self-storage professionals come together from all over the world in support and celebrating success of each other.

-My real estate career began back in 1993 after purchasing a home study course by one of the top “Guru’s” in the country on how to invest in real estate with no money down.
+My Real estate Career began back in 1993 after purchasing a home study course by one of the top “Guru’s” in the country on how to invest in self storage with no money down.